Physician Assistant (BPA)

 First-year (freshman Conditional Acceptance Admissions)

-First year (freshman) students desiring entrance into the Physician Assistant major must first gain admission to Penn College.
+First year (freshman) students desiring entrance into the Physician Assistant major must first gain admission to Penn College and complete placement testing.
 First year (freshman) students at Penn College will be offered conditionally reserved seats in the Physician Assistant major if they have a minimum ACT score at/or above 23 or SAT scores at/or above 570 in math and, 560 in critical reading.
-Students who receive conditionally reserved seats as first year (freshman) students must maintain both a Penn College graduation GPA and math/science GPA of 3.4, without any withdraw ("W"), "D," or "F" grades to retain their conditionally reserved seats in the major.
+Students who receive conditionally reserved seats as first year (freshman) students must maintain both a Penn College graduation GPA and math/science GPA of 3.4 each semester, without any withdraw ("W"), "D," or "F" grades to retain their conditionally reserved seats in the major.
 Students who fail to meet the GPA conditions will relinquish their seats and be placed into the Bachelor of Science in Physician Assistant Admissions Ranking System.

 Bachelor of Science in Physician Assistant Admissions Ranking System

 Prior to the start of the PA program's didactic coursework each fall, students in the pre-PA curriculum must compete twice a year (February and June) for a seat based on the Bachelor of Science in Physician Assistant Admission Ranking System.

-In addition, by January 10 prior to the fall semester in which they seek admissions into the major, all students must document via the electronic logging system, a minimum of 300 hours of health care exposure, including a minimum of 16 hours with a practicing PA.
+In addition, by January 10 prior to the fall semester in which they seek admissions into the major, all students must document via the electronic logging system, a minimum of 300 hours of health care exposure, including a minimum of 16 hours with a practicing PA-C.

 Transfer students who want to be considered for the first selection in February must submit their applications and official transcripts to the Penn College Admissions Office by January 10 prior to the fall semester in which they seek admission into the major.
 To be considered for the second selection in June, transfer students must submit transcripts by June 10 prior to the fall semester in which they seek admissions into the major.